Department of Pediatrics

 Neonatal-Perinatal Medicine; Neonatology; Pediatrics

-In 2011, our division joined the NICHD Neonatal Research Network – a group of 18 Academic Neonatal Centers to conduct multicenter trials with the goal of improving outcomes in sick preterm and term neonates.
+My division is part of the Neonatal Research Network of the National Institute of Child Health and Human Development (NICHD), one of the National Institutes of Health (NIH) – a group of 15 academic neonatal centers conducting multicenter trials with the goal of improving outcomes in sick preterm and term neonates.
 Together, we work to transfer innovative discoveries from our laboratory to the bedside through clinical trials, improving outcomes for this vulnerable population.